Donohoe declines to criticise Germany’s role in Ireland’s bailout

 Minister for Finance Paschal Donohoe has declined to criticise Germany’s role in Ireland’s bailout programme a decade ago, though he agreed the process had been challenging.

-Mr Donohoe was in Berlin to met federal finance minister Olaf Scholz, his predecessor Wolfgang Schäuble and other German government officials.
+Mr Donohoe was in Berlin on Tuesday to met federal finance minister Olaf Scholz, his predecessor Wolfgang Schäuble and other German government officials.

 Mr Donohoe declined to comment on the comments initially, telling The Irish Times that “hindsight is the very finest of qualities”.